Getting Started with Every Day Counts Calendar Math: Grade 5

 Step 6: (10 min. prep)

 See T. Guide, p.
-28-29, and click on Samples – Photos and Questions 5 at edconline.net
+28-29, and click on Gr.
+5 – EDC Photos & Question Cards at edconline.net

-Copy, cut, and tape together grid paper (TR __) to create a graph 2 spaces wide by 50 spaces long for recording the results of this draw and replace experiment.
-Find the 2 green squares and 1 purple rectangle (with no numbers) from the September Calendar Pieces in the Every Day Counts Kit.
-A lunch sack or bag or box can be used to hold the pieces.
+1. Copy, cut, and tape together Grid Paper (TR __) to create a graph 2 spaces wide by 40 spaces long for recording the results of this draw and replace experiment.

 You are done!
 This is everything you will need to begin sharing the September elements with your students.
 September requires the greatest preparation time.
 Next month you will continue to use these materials and add in a couple of new items.
 By November all the elements will be introduced reducing preparation time for the remaining months.